Fiction. Based on a True Western Wall Touch.

 “I’m more of an introvert, so no one really knows the true me…I like being by myself, and I don’t trust others very easily, I don’t have many friends…it’s just hard for me to get close with people…” -Kayana Tyson

 You are in pain today.
 Lots of pain.
 Lots of mental anguish.
 You find out that Billie Ellish also deals with depression.
 Sadness is her default and you smile, not because you want her to be sad but because you are not alone in this fight.

-You found out about her through Justin Bieber’s Instagram and it occurs to you that Ocean Eyes is about the longing for him—and the chances of Justin reciprocating the love that Billie has for him is approximately the same as Rylie reciprocating the love you have for Rylie.
+You found out about her through Justin Bieber’s Instagram and it occurs to you that Ocean Eyes is about the longing for him—and the chance of Justin reciprocating the love that Billie has for him is approximately the same as the chance of Rylie reciprocating the love you have for Rylie.

 No wonder when you heard this song, you recognized the longing.

-At the Vatican Library, you discovered that Cupid is a Fallen spirit that cause havoc and possible suicide for those unfortunate to be hit by the arrow of lust.
+At the Vatican Library, you discovered that Cupid is a Fallen spirit that caused havoc and possible suicide for those unfortunate to be hit by the arrow of lust.

 The Ocean Eyes song.

 That song haunted you since Arizona, after you left LA to honor Rylie’s request: stay away from me.
 He even called your dad and sister and all you could think of was how amusing.

 The longing for his ocean eyes haunts you and taunts you.

 That and tick tock, your biological clock.